mdtanker/polartoolkit/docs/index.md

 Check out our [Documentation](https://antarctic-plots.readthedocs.io/en/latest/) for instructions on installing and using the package.

-Feel free to use, share, modify, and contribute to this project.
-I've mostly made this for personal usage so expect significant changes and hopefully I'll implement some tests and more Gallery examples soon.
+Feel free to use, share, modify, and [contribute](https://antarctic-plots.readthedocs.io/en/latest/contribute.html) to this project.
+I've mostly made this for personal usage so expect significant changes.
+Hopefully I'll implement more tests and Gallery examples soon.

 ## Project goals